promised-ai/redpoll-website/content/blog/errors-in-uci-ai4i2020.md

 )
 ```

 We use a local dataset using the `DataFrame` source, store our metadata locally using the `Local` store, and use a local machine learning backend.
-The `fit` command build a inference model of the data.
+The `fit` command builds an inference model of the data.
 The `compute_metrics` method computes the error/anomaly metrics for each cell.
-The `metalearn` method creates a second-order machine learner that allows similarity queries as we'll see below.
+The `metalearn` method creates a second-order machine learner that allows similarity queries, as we'll see below.
 The `persist` method saves everything to the local store so we can resume later.

-Now that we've done that, let's find the top five most likely errors.
+Now that we've done all that, let's find the top five most likely errors.

 ```python
 plvr.errors(top=5)